Monday, September 26, 2016

 The CryptO'pinion?

-Saboteur 3 is a good platformer beat 'em up but, far from perfect.
-Sadly, I fear hardcore fans will enjoy picking at it as many official Saboteur characteristics are altered or missing.
-However, this is still a great game in its own right and I think that even Clive Townsend would enjoy playing this alternative take on his classic Saboteur.
+Saboteur 3 is a good platformer, but far from perfect.
+I fear hardcore fans will enjoy picking at it, as many Saboteur characteristics are altered or missing.
+However, this is still a great game in its own right, and I think that even Clive Townsend would enjoy playing this alternative take on his classic game.
 I sure did!!

-A highly challenging platformer; admiringly recommended for both Saboteur fans and new Ninja wannabees.
+A challenging platformer; admiringly recommended for both Saboteurs and Ninja wannabees.

 Grab the download if you think you're tough enough!